Scala & Kolacny Brothers: Early years

-Formed in 1996, Scala & Kolacny Brothers won the Belgian "Choir of the Year" contest in 2000.
+Formed in 1996, Scala & Kolacny Brothers won the Belgian Choir of the Year contest in 2000.
 In 2006, Rammstein released their live album Völkerball which features Scala & Kolacny Brothers' "Engel" in the closing credits of the DVD.
-In 2008, the group was asked to do a project in remembrance of the legendary Belgian singer Pierre Rapsat, who died in 2002.
-The sold out "Dans les yeux d’Aurore" tour strengthened the group's relationship with Belgium's French-speaking audience.
-The number of concerts in Germany also increased steadily, and they performed more and more songs in German, including its version of the MIA. hit, "Hungriges Herz".
+In 2008, the group was asked to do a project in remembrance of Belgian singer Pierre Rapsat, who died in 2002.
+The sold out Dans les yeux d’Aurore tour strengthened the group's relationship with Belgium's French-speaking audience.
+The number of concerts in Germany also increased steadily, and they performed more and more songs in German, including their version of the MIA. hit, "Hungriges Herz".
 A top national German television commercial used this version.

 International breakthrough

 Scala & Kolacny Brothers' album Circle was released through VIVA/NOVA in Belgium in June 2010.
 Also in 2010, they signed with ATCO Records (Warner Music Group) for North American distribution and re-signed with independent label PIAS for Europe.
-ATCO digitally released a limited edition EP DAWN on October 26, 2010.
-A special German edition of Circle was released as a double CD on November 26, 2010 in Germany.
+ATCO digitally released a limited edition EP DAWN on 26 October 2010.
+A special German edition of Circle was released as a double CD on 26 November 2010 in Germany.

 In July 2010, a trailer for the film The Social Network featuring Scala & Kolacny Brothers' cover of Radiohead's "Creep" was released around the world.
 This trailer was seen over 250 million times in cinemas and on TV, as well as over 10 million times in various forms on YouTube.
 The group's version of The Police's "Every Breath You Take" was featured in the trailer for ITV1's period drama Downton Abbey in the fall of 2010.
 The song was again used on television in New Zealand, Spain and Belgium, as well as in many other countries upon the release of Downton Abbey around the world.
 The group's version of U2's "With or Without You" was used in Downton Abbey's season two trailer in the fall of 2011.
 Both the single and album hit #1 in Ireland.
 In December 2011, the trailer for Downton Abbey season two hit the United States on PBS.
 In the UK, ITV used the group's version of Wham!'s "Last Christmas" for the Downton Abbey Christmas special in December 2011.
 Scala & Kolacny Brothers performed at the VIP premiere of the Christmas special at the Corinthia Hotel in London and became fast friends with the show's cast.
 The show would again use a cover by the group, Lou Reed's "Perfect Day", for their season 3 trailer in fall of 2012.

-Scala & Kolacny Brothers' music video for their version of the Kings of Leon track "Use Somebody" had its world premiere on Yahoo Music on March 14, 2011.
+Scala & Kolacny Brothers' music video for their version of the Kings of Leon track "Use Somebody" had its world premiere on Yahoo Music on 14 March 2011.
 The video was directed by Inti Calfat.
 A subsequent video for the Foo Fighters' "Everlong" was directed by Mark Woollen, who was also responsible for the trailer for The Social Network.
-On April 18, 2011, Scala appeared as a musical guest on the TBS show Conan.
+On 18 April 2011, Scala appeared as a musical guest on the TBS show Conan.